Holic75/SolastaBard/README.md

 # Bard class for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds bard class with two college subclasses: College of Lore and College of Virtue.
+It adds bard class with following college subclasses: College of Lore, College of Nature and College of Virtue.

 # How to Compile